David Iglesias, J.D.

 Iglesias served on active duty in late 1999 at Fifth Fleet, Bahrain, in support of Operation Southern Watch and in the Persian Gulf.
 He was selected as “Reserve Officer of the Year, U.S. Special Operations Command, 2001.”
 His personal military awards include the Defense Meritorious Service Medal (two awards), the Meritorious Service Medal (three awards), the Joint Service Commendation Medal, the Navy Commendation Medal (two awards) and the Navy Achievement Medal.
 He retired from the U.S. Navy in 2014 as a Captain.

 As U.S. Attorney, Iglesias was a member of the Attorney General’s Advisory Committee and chaired the Attorney General’s Border and Immigration Subcommittee.
 In 2008, Iglesias testified before Congress on voter fraud issues and in 2004 about Justice Department enforcement actions regarding mobilized Guard and Reserve members experiencing employment issues.
 Since 1998, Iglesias has taught foreign military, intelligence, Ministry of Defense and law enforcement personnel in South America, Eastern Europe, Africa and Asia about border security, law enforcement, counter-terrorism and rule of law issues with the Defense Institute of International Legal Studies, the Joint Special Operations University and the Justice Department.
-Professor Iglesias will be teaching national security classes at Wheaton in the 2014-2015 school year.
-(1 August 2014)
+Professor Iglesias has taught U.S. National Security, Leadership, Criminal Procedure, and will be teaching Civil Rights/Police Action.
+(15 March 2016)